ichisemasashi/clojure_books/SWE/docs/CHAPTER 03.md

 > See Chapter 9 for an overview of the Google code review process and what Approval means in this context.

 Within Google, having readability certification is commonly referred to as “having readability” for a language.
 Engineers with readability have demonstrated that they consistently write clear, idiomatic, and maintainable code that exemplifies Google’s best practices and coding style for a given language.
 They do this by submitting CLs through the readability process, during which a centralized group of readability reviewers review the CLs and give feedback on how much it demonstrates the various areas of mastery.
 As authors internalize the readability guidelines, they receive fewer and fewer comments on their CLs until they eventually graduate from the process and formally receive readability.
 Readability brings increased responsibility: engineers with readability are trusted to continue to apply their knowledge to their own code and to act as reviewers for other engineers’ code.
 Around 1 to 2% of Google engineers are readability reviewers.
 All reviewers are volunteers, and anyone with readability is welcome to self-nominate to become a readability reviewer.
 Readability reviewers are held to the highest standards because they are expected not just to have deep language expertise, but also an aptitude for teaching through code review.
 They are expected to treat readability as first and foremost a mentoring and cooperative process, not a gatekeeping or adversarial one.
 Readability reviewers and CL authors alike are encouraged to have discussions during the review process.
 Reviewers provide relevant citations for their comments so that authors can learn about the rationales that went into the style guidelines (“Chesterson’s fence”).
 If the rationale for any given guideline is unclear, authors should ask for clarification (“ask questions”).
 Readability is deliberately a human-driven process that aims to scale knowledge in a standardized yet personalized way.
 As a complementary blend of written and tribal knowledge, readability combines the advantages of written documentation, which can be accessed with citable references, with the advantages of expert human reviewers, who know which guidelines to cite.
-Canonical guidelines and language recommendations are comprehensively documented --- which is good! --- but the corpus of information is so large(*19) that it can be overwhelming, especially to newcomers.
+Canonical guidelines and language recommendations are comprehensively documented—which is good!—but the corpus of information is so large(*19) that it can be overwhelming, especially to newcomers.

 ### Why Have This Process?